 - Merchants applying for the “Natural Fei Cui Quality Mark” can only sell natural jadeite in their outlets.
-(No treated jadeite, resin-filled jadeite, dyed jadeite or faked jadeite can be sold or displayed)
+(No treated jadeite, resin-filled jadeite, dyed jadeite, or fake jadeite can be sold or displayed)

-- Applicants must pay an annual testing fee.
+- Applicants must pay the annual testing fee.

-- Applicants must agree to HKJGA’s collection of jade and jadeite samples at their premises for testing purpose, and the pieces will be returned afterwards (The number of items to be collected depends on the regulations of that year.)
+- Applicants must agree to collection of jade and jadeite samples by The Associations’ representatives for testing purpose at their premises, and the pieces will be returned afterwards (The number of items to be collected depends on the regulations of that year.)

-- For security reason, the samples will be sealed at the premises of the merchants, who should send the samples to Jewellery Trade Laboratory Limited at the designated time and date.
-In case of late submission or incompliance with the instructions, the test will be rearranged by Jewellery Trade Laboratory Limited, otherwise the applicants will be deemed as giving up the application.
+- For insurance/security reason, the samples will be sealed at the premises of the merchants, who should send the samples to The Association at the designated time and date.
+The samples will be sent to an accredited laboratory.
+In case of late submission or incompliance with the instructions, the test will be rearranged by The Association, otherwise the applicants will be deemed as giving up the application.

-- Qualified applicants will be given the “Natural Fei Cui Quality Mark” after being reviewed by the Jade Team jointly established by HKJGA and KJMA.
+- Qualified applicants will be given the “Natural Fei Cui Quality Mark” after being reviewed by the Jade Team jointly established by The Association.
 The mark can only be displayed at the address stated in the application form and must be returned if a merchant closes its business or surrenders its membership.

-- If a piece of treated, resin-filled, dyed or faked jadeite (i.e. non-natural jadeite) is found among the five samples, another five samples will be taken for re-testing and the re-testing fee shall be borne by the applicant.
+- If a piece of treated, resin-filled, dyed, or fake jadeite (i.e., non-natural jadeite) is found among the five samples, another five samples will be taken for re-testing and the re-testing fee shall be borne by the applicant.
 No “Natural Fei Cui Quality Mark” will be given to those failing to pass the test.

 - The “Natural Fei Cui Quality Mark” will be valid for one year.
-Sample collection and testing will be carried out at least twice a year, and five items will be collected each time.
+Sample collection and testing will be carried out once a year with five (5) items.
 Only qualified merchants can continue to own the mark.
 Random tests will also be carried out to ensure full compliance with the standards and the testing fee shall be borne by the merchants.

-- Handling of disputes or complaints: In case of complaints, the concerned item will be passed to Jewellery Trade Laboratory Limited for examination and the testing fee shall be borne by the related merchant.
+- Handling of disputes or complaints: In case of complaints, the concerned item will be passed to an accredited laboratory for examination and the testing fee shall be borne by the related merchant.
 The merchant must recall the sold item and provide a full refund immediately if it is proven to be non-natural jadeite.
 The “Natural Fei Cui Quality Mark” for the year will be terminated and withdrawn if three or more complaints have been proven valid.

 - As the “Natural Fei Cui Quality Mark” will be promoted through mass media, all applicants must pay a promotion fee required by the Associations’ regulations.
-The difference will be borne by HKJGA and KJMA.
+The difference will be borne by The Association.

 - The “Natural Fei Cui Quality Mark” will be withdrawn any time if the merchants violate any of the above regulations.

-- HKJGA and KJMA will not be liable for any actions caused by non-compliance with the quality standards.
-Merchants agree to indemnify HKJGA and KJMA for all losses and expenses incurred by the above disputes or actions.
+- The Association will not be liable for any actions caused by non-compliance with the quality standards.
+Merchants agree to indemnify The Association for all losses and expenses incurred by the above disputes or actions.

-- The “Natural Fei Cui Quality Mark” is the property of HKJGA and KJMA, who have the right to withdraw or amend the design.
+- The “Natural Fei Cui Quality Mark” is the property of The Association, who have the right to withdraw or amend the design.

-- HKJGA and JEWMA reserve the right of final decision on or the right to amend the above rules and regulations.
+- The Association reserve the right of final decision on or the right to amend the above rules and regulations.

 Natural Diamond Quality Assurance Mark